History of the Arizona Trucking Association

 ATA became the 27th state association to pass an anti-indemnification law prohibiting most shippers from making truckers responsible for the shipper’s negligence.
 Swift Transportation vice president Dave Berry, who served as AMTA president in 1981-82, said the fight to pass the anti-indemnification legislation in 2011 epitomized the “David versus Goliath” battles of trucking issues in Arizona for decades.

-For 75 years, the Arizona Trucking Association has worked to ensure that trucking remains a viable industry in Arizona, free of punitive taxes, job-killing regulations and uneven or unfair enforcement.
+Since 1937, the Arizona Trucking Association has worked to ensure that trucking remains a viable industry in Arizona, free of punitive taxes, job-killing regulations and uneven or unfair enforcement.
 Its members expect to see no less in the future and know that ATA will be there to help them be successful and profitable.